AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/clustering/README.md

 ##### Results using the data at the beginning of the intervention

-Pakisha-Bandaya-Maulik and WB cluster validation indices recommended three profiles and this number was used in the experiments.
+Pakisha-Bandaya-Maulik and WB cluster validation indices recommended three cluster profiles and this number was used in the experiments.